 Join us for a selection of credit-free Indigenous Studies courses!
 Participants are invited to explore the historical and current contexts of colonization in Canada.
-Whether discovering how to participate in the Reconciliation process or unravelling enduring myths, everyone in the community is welcome, register today!
+Whether discovering how to participate in the Reconciliation process or unravelling enduring myths, everyone in the community is welcome.

 This course provides a journey of sharing and discussing how Indigenous and Settler peoples know each other through the stories that have been told of each other in the past and which continue in the present.
 These stories carry the ideologies, knowledge, beliefs, values and assumptions that form the basis of their interactions with one another.
 A critique of the notion of ‘Settler’ will be an ongoing dialogue.
 A discussion of the implications of oneself in these stories is discussed within the context of the reconciliation process that is underway in Canada.

-The course will include lively community engagement through readings, virtual meetings, discussion posts and videos all available online.
+The course includes lively community engagement through readings, virtual meetings, discussion posts and videos all available online.

 This course is designed to give students the skills to begin to: